 Be sure that any images you use on your website are high quality, this can be the difference between you looking like an amateur or an expert.
-I would highly recommend speaking to a local professional photographer to take some photos of you and your business, it’s well worth the investment – mine were taken by Alex Wallace who is based in Auckland.
+I would highly recommend speaking to a local professional photographer to take some photos of you and your business, it’s well worth the investment – mine were taken by Paul Green who is based in Queenstown.

 For any other images, you should use professional stock image websites (not Google images).
 There are a few good websites around but I have used Depositphotos mostly of late because they have a huge selection of great images at very good prices – you can get 5 professional images for just $39.
 Don’t just fill your website with images for the sake of it though, the most important page to have a nice image or two is your homepage.